 “Sure, then stop by the front desk and we’ll get you signed up.”

 “I’m in love.”
 Allison’s eyes had gone distant.

 I reminded Theresa she had a boyfriend.
 “And Reggie?”

 We studied the machines and class schedules and poked our heads into one of the tanning booths to fill the time until Yazmin and Hailey finished with the treadmills.
 When they headed into for showers, we trailed behind and gawked at the multi-colored lockers.

 “I wondered if I’d bump into you here,” I said.
 “We got the tour from Marcel.”

 Yazmin faked a leer.
 “He’s something, isn’t he?”

-“I may join just to keep an eye on him.”
+“I may join just to watch him work out.

 Hailey looked me up and down.
-“You could certainly use a membership.”
+“You could use a membership.”

 “That’s what I’ve been telling her,” Theresa said.
-“Emi mentioned how good you looked for your age, and I told her exercise is the secret.”
+“Emi mentioned how good you looked for your age.
+I explained regular exercise is the secret.”
 Meow, Theresa.